boIuku/kinosearch/README.md

-# Simple website, shows posts by categories, authorization for users
+# Simple website made in Django, shows posts by categories, authorization for users